- Why It's Performed

-What is a sentinel lymph node?
+What is a sentinel lymph node biopsy?

 What is the lymphatic drainage?

-Why do a biopsy of the sentinel node?
+Why do a sentinel node biopsy?

 How does a tumor spread?

-Tumors have only three ways of spreading:
+Tumors have only four ways of spreading:

-- By local invasion of adjacent tissue;
+- by local invasion of adjacent tissue,

-- Through the blood stream; and
+- through the blood stream, and

-- Through the lymphatic system.
+- through the lymphatic system.

 How is it determined which is the sentinel node?

-What does the sentinel-lymph-node biopsy show?
+What does the sentinel lymph node biopsy show?

-Is the use of the sentinel-lymph-node biopsy common?
+Is the use of the sentinel lymph node biopsy common?